-If you have children then the most important part of your case involves your family.
+If you have children, the essential part of your case involves your family.
 The one part of parenting that many parents get up in arms about in a divorce is the possession aspect.

-How often you are physically able to have your children with you is what matters most to many parents.
+How often you can physically have your children with you is what matters most to many parents.
 Of course, this is understandable.
 You may have worried that the access and time that you previously had with your children is going to be significantly curtailed as a result of having to split custody with your spouse.

 One area that parents tend to overlook, despite its relative importance in parenting, is the rights you hold as a parent to your child.
-When you are married you and your spouse probably made many decisions about your children together as a team.
-That’s not to say that in some areas your spouse may have had more say or vice versa, but the law doesn’t get into how you and your spouse made decisions for your children.
+When you are married, you and your spouse probably make many decisions about your children together as a team.
+That’s not to say that in some areas, your spouse may have had more say or vice versa, but the law doesn’t get into how you and your spouse made decisions for your children.
 Once you are divorced, that all changes pretty quickly.

 Final Decree of Divorce: Your Parenting Roadmap

-If you get divorced then ultimately your and your spouse’s parenting responsibilities will be outlined in your Final Decree of Divorce.
-What you can and cannot do in addition to what your responsibilities are gone over in detail within this document.
-If you have questions about anything your Decree is the best resource to utilize in order to find answers.
+If you get divorced, then ultimately your and your spouse’s parenting responsibilities will be outlined in your Final Decree of Divorce.
+What you can and cannot do and what your responsibilities are gone over in detail within this document.
+If you have questions about anything, your Decree is the best resource to utilize to find answers.

-Your rights as a divorced parent to receive information from your ex-spouse, go over big decisions with him or her prior to their being made or ability to access medical and educational records of your child will be split between the two of you in your Decree.
+Your rights as a divorced parent to receive information from your ex-spouse, go over big decisions with them prior to their being made, or ability to access medical and educational records of your child will be split between the two of you in your Decree.

-The reason for this is that the law no longer assumes that you and your spouse will be able to share in these rights without issue.
-In fact, the reason why you are getting a divorce may have a great deal to do with not being able to amicably share in the rights to your children.
+The reason for this is that the law no longer assumes that you and your spouse will be able to share these rights without issue.
+The reason why you are getting a divorce may have a great deal to do with not being able to share in the rights of your children amicably.

-Many parents find that one parent is better suited to make decisions on certain subjects and the other parent is better equipped to make decisions on different subjects.
-During a marriage this is fine and as long as those decisions are being made in the best interests of your children there will not be an issue.
-However, once you and your spouse are divorced the judge in your case will need to see that the rights to your children are allocated in specific ways between you and your spouse.
+Many parents find that one parent is better suited to make decisions on specific subjects and the other is better equipped to make decisions on different topics.
+During a marriage, this is fine, and as long as those decisions are being made in the best interests of your children, there will not be an issue.
+However, once you and your spouse are divorced, the judge in your case will need to see that the rights to your children are allocated in specific ways between you and your spouse.

-The right to designate the primary residence can be an important topic in a divorce
+The right to designate the primary residence can be an essential topic in a divorce.

-The parent with the right to determine the primary residence of your children will have your children during the week for the school year and will have certain weekends provided to him or her as well for weekend visitation.
-In a Standard Possession Order if you are named the parent with the right to determine the primary residence of your child then you will have possession of your child about 55% of the year, with your spouse having the remaining 45%.
+The parent with the right to determine the primary residence of your children will have your children during the week for the school year and will have certain weekends provided to them as well for weekend visitation.
+In a Standard Possession Order, if you are named the parent with the right to determine the primary residence of your child, then you will have possession of your child about 55% of the year, with your spouse having the remaining 45%.

-Other important rights that will be allocated in your divorce
+Other vital rights that will be allocated in your divorce

-The right to consent to medical, dental and surgical treatment involving invasive procedures will be divided between you and your spouse.
-Often times a “tie-breaker” is appointed in the Decree in the event that you and your spouse differ on whether your child should have a procedure or not.
+The right to consent to medical, dental, and surgical treatment involving invasive procedures will be divided between you and your spouse.
+Often a “tie-breaker” is appointed in the Decree if you and your spouse differ on whether your child should have a procedure or not.

-Another important right to be divided is the right to make decisions about your child’s education.
-Classes that he or she could be enrolled in, whether or not to skip your child ahead a grade or hold her back are all the sort of decisions considered in this right.
+Another fundamental right to be divided is making decisions about your child’s education.
+Classes that they could be enrolled in, whether or not to skip your child ahead of a grade or hold her back, are all the sort of decisions considered in this right.

 Questions about the allocation of parental rights in your divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-The impact of allocating specific rights to your children can be far-reaching and extremely important.
-If you have any questions on this subject or any other in family law please do not hesitate to contact the Law Office of Bryan Fagan, PLLC today.
-A licensed family law attorney is available six days a week to answer your questions in a free of charge consultation.
+The impact of allocating specific rights to your children can be far-reaching and significant.
+If you have any questions on this subject or any other in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC, today.
+A licensed family law attorney is available six days a week to answer your questions in a free-of-charge consultation.